 I’m a physical therapist so this aggravates me to no end as I have generally been fit for most of my life.
 I know I can’t go back to IF anytime soon because that could put more stress on me and it’ll backfire.
 My thyroid function was normal as was most of my labs.
 Does keto help in recovering from the physical and hormonal trauma of back to back to back fertility treatments?

 Melissa, this is a great question!
 My standard answer to such questions is, “the ketogenic diet is the best nutritional approach for all humans at all time points in life.”
-With that said, what you have proven to yourself is what so many experiences, the paleo approach has too much carbohydrate for most with significant insulin resistance and metabolic dysfunction.
+With that said, what you have proven to yourself is what many others experience, the paleo approach has too much carbohydrate for most with significant insulin resistance and metabolic dysfunction.

 Now after your weight gain, you are by definition more insulin resistant and now are having trouble making progress.
-I am not a huge fan of intermittent fasting for women since most women, even keto adapted, will experience hypoglycemia with caloric gaps.
-I would definitely recommend this approach both for you and your child.
-Children thrive under a ketogenic approach.
+I am not a huge fan of intermittent fasting for women since some women, even keto adapted, may experience hypoglycemia with caloric gaps.
+I would definitely recommend this approach.
 Best of luck.

 Can high insulin levels be related to the development of HELLP syndrome in pregnancy?

 I got the HELLP syndrome five years ago with my son and have always been wondering why it happened to me.
 It would be really interesting to hear your take on this and if you think it has something to do with having high insulin levels…

 I would be really grateful if you are able to answer.